A History of Eyelash Extensions: Ancient Egypt to Present Day

 A variation on these methods was used by D.W.
 Griffith, a Hollywood film producer, who became an eyelash pioneer in 1916.
 It was while watching outtakes he noticed something was missing on silent film actress Seena Owen.
 You guessed it—beautiful, feminine eyelashes!
 He commissioned the film’s resident wigmaker to create lash extensions by gluing a mix of human hair and gauze onto Owen’s lash line for the film.

 With the help of Hollywood, enhanced eyelashes gained more popularity in the 1940s and 1950s.
 The beauty industry quickly noticed and began experimenting with various lash application techniques.

-In the ’60s, the Aylott brothers were to thank for Elizabeth Taylor’s iconic lashes for her role in the movie Cleopatra.
-Between Liz and famous fashion model Twiggy, false eyelashes were all the rage!
+In 1947, the Aylott brothers, British makeup artists in the film industry, formed a company called Eyelure.
+This was one of the first known companies to manufacture false lashes.
+Between Elizabeth Taylor’s iconic lashes in the movie Cleopatra and famous fashion model Twiggy, false eyelashes were all the rage!
 Women everywhere were on the hunt for products to make their lashes more striking.

 By 1968, false eyelashes were a booming business in America.
 Popular brands included Max Factor, Revlon and Elizabeth Arden.✨